 One question that arises from this 50-minute class three years ago is how can Walters now declare that race is not a factor that demands critical study in American society?
 Could it be that he simply found it politically expedient in a red state going even redder?

 Five months after the AP class, Gov. Kevin Stitt appointed Walters the Oklahoma secretary of education.
 He left that position to briefly run a non-profit that misallocated millions in funding from a 2021 federal program intended to help low-income Oklahoma families homeschool during the pandemic.
-Much of the money went instead toward big screen TVs to washing machines.
+Much of the money went instead toward big screen TVs and washing machines.

 After he was elected, Walters began speaking like someone who aspired to even higher office.
 A once seemingly reasonable history teacher issued an official statement that posited the arrest of former President Trump for withholding classified documents was “the most profound unwinding of the U.S. Constitution that our country has ever experienced since the Civil War.”